 The venue (Country Blue Grass Blues/Other Music for Uplifting Gormandizers) that launched punk rock.
 Bands that got their start here: Blondie, Patti Smith, Talking Heads, the Ramones, and Television, just to name a few.
 Also known for its disgusting bathrooms.

 Mapplethorpe photographed the cover for Patti Smith's Horses album here.
 He lived in this apartment throughout the 1980s.

 Prime location for live music in the 1970s through 2004.
 Acts included Bruce Springsteen, Todd Rundgren, Linda Rondstadt, the Police, Neil Young, Prince, Hall & Oates, and Dolly Parton!

 147 Bleecker Street

 Opened in 1961, one of the longest continually operating music venues in the United States.
-It hosted hundreds of bands including Billy Joel, Bo Diddly, Arlo Guthrie, Jackson Browne, Van Morrison, to name a few.
+It hosted hundreds of bands including Billy Joel, Bo Diddly, Arlo Guthrie, Jackson Browne, and Van Morrison, to name a few.